P站视频

 Risk Factors for Wilms Tumors

-So far, research hasn't found any strong links between Wilms tumor and environmental factors, either during a mother’s pregnancy or after a child’s birth.
+So far, research hasn't found any strong links between Wilms tumor and environmental risk factors, either during a mother’s pregnancy or after a child’s birth.

 Most Wilms tumors have no clear cause, but there are some factors that affect risk.